-*If you are a current licensee or new service seeking advice on live steaming music concerts during the COVID-19 lockdown please go here.
+*If you are seeking advice on how to license the live streaming of music online, please go here.

 - APRA AMCOS’ live stream licence only applies to live streams delivered to users in Australia and New Zealand

 - APRA AMCOS’ live stream licence does not cover live streaming of any sound recordings

-We encourage our songwriter and composer members to keep track of their set lists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
+We encourage our songwriter and composer members to keep track of their setlists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
 Make a note of the songs performed (including title and artist), duration of stream, date, time of live stream and platform name and URL, and submit those details here or via the APRA AMCOS for Music Creators app.
 Please note that any royalties payable will be subject to APRA AMCOS’ distribution policies.

 SUBMIT STREAMING SETLISTS

-Our licences with these platforms also covers streams of pre-recorded and saved performances, but if you do not control all necessary rights yourself, you should also obtain other necessary clearances (such as synchronisation rights) from your music publisher and/or record label if you have a deal, your record label (for master rights).
+Our licences with these platforms cover streams of pre-recorded and saved performances, but if you do not control all necessary rights yourself, you should also obtain, clearances (such as synchronisation rights) from your music publisher and/or, if you have a deal, your record label (for master rights).
 If you have questions, please contact [email protected]

-If you are only using your own works and streaming them from your own website, you can contact us at [email protected] to arrange a licence back for your works so no licence fee becomes payable by you for the use of your own musical work.
+If you are only using your own works and streaming them from your own website, you can contact us at [email protected] to arrange a 'licence back' for your works, so no licence fee becomes payable by you for the use of your own musical work.
 Of course, you may still require permission from the copyright holder of the sound recording.

-If you are playing a mix of your own songs and covers, we will be able to offer you a licence and the relevant rates are set out here.
+If you are playing a mix of your own songs and covers or co-written songs, we are able to offer you a licence and the relevant rates are set out here.